I am an applied labour economicst and I study structural factors underlying inequalities on the labour market with a focus on gender inequalities.

 I am passionate about teaching (applied) economics to the next generation.
 I have two main goals that guide my teaching: First, I aim to show students a varity of releveant issues that economists think about and contribute to, focussing on question related to inequality.
 Second, from an ungeraduate level, I teach based on research papers, enabling students to access the (empirical) literatue themselves.
 In 2019, I have won an award for my MSc teaching at UCL.

-I currently teach "Gender Economics" for MSc students and the seminar "Women in the Labour Market" for undergraduate students.
 Please refer to the relevant ILIAS courses for more details.

+I supervise theses on both the undergraduate and graduate level.
 If you are interested in writing your dissertation with me, please contact me via email.